willm/speed-up-ci-talk/speed-up-ci.md

 The docker caching mechanism records a hash of the file or file in each ADD directive and will only run it again if the hash differs from the one in its cache.
 Therefore unless you change the content of package.json, the npm install command will be served from cache, saving you precious minutes of build time.

-# Keep your production images compact
+# Keep your production images lean

 To facilitate fast deployments, it's a good idea to keep the images you deploy to production as lean as possible.
 One strategy is to use a "build" container which contains all the tools needed to compile and test your code.
 The output of this container should be a tarball of your built application which can then be extracted into a much leaner "runtime" container.